lkilpatrick/gitstream-mkdocs/docs/github-installation.md

 ## Insert workflow automation files to your repo

-To start using gitStream, create the following files in each repo's main branch with the following content.
+To start using gitStream, makse sure you have installed it from [GitHub marketplace](https://github.com/marketplace/gitstream-by-linearb), then create the following files in each repo's main branch with the following content.

 Add the following 2 files into each of your repos main branch: